matiasbattocchia/datamancer/README.md

 To optimize, Datamancer relies in bulk SQL reading and writing, and does not instantiate ActiveRecord objects, which is used for the sole purpose of connecting to databases.

+It is tested to run over JRuby as well.

 ## Installation

 Add this line to your application's Gemfile: